Borneo: Etymology

+Borneo

+The name Borneo is closely associated with Brunei Darussalam, the historic sultanate and trading polity on the island.
+Early European travellers and cartographers recorded variants such as Bornei, Burnei, Burneo and Borneo when referring to Brunei, and the name was subsequently applied more broadly to the island.

+The name may derive from the Sanskrit word váruṇa (वरुण), meaning either "water" or Varuna, the Hindu god of rain and oceans.

+The term has been used as early as the late 9th century by Fan Chuo in his book on Nanzhao in the 860s.
+The term Bóní (勃泥) was used to describe trading colonies in the south.
+In 977, Chinese records use the term Bo-ni to refer to Borneo.
+In 1225, it was also mentioned by the Chinese official Chau Ju-Kua.
+In modern Chinese, the island is called 婆羅洲, the first two characters being phonetic and the third referring to a large landmass.

+Kalimantan

+The Javanese manuscript Nagarakretagama, written by Majapahit court poet Mpu Prapanca in 1365, mentions the island as Nusa Tanjungnagara, which means the "island of the Tanjungpura Kingdom".

 When the sixteenth-century Portuguese explorer Jorge de Menezes made contact with the indigenous people of Borneo, they referred to their island as Pulu K'lemantang, and this second word became Kalimantan, the name for modern-day Borneo in the Indonesian language.
 The term kelamantan is used in Sarawak to refer to a group of people who consume sago in the northern part of the island.

-According to Crawfurd, the word kelamantan is the name of a type of mango (Mangifera), though he adds that the word is fanciful and unpopular.
-The local mango, called klemantan, is still widely found in rural Ketapang and surrounding areas of West Kalimantan.
+John Crawfurd noted in his 1865 Descriptive Dictionary of the Indian Islands that "(...)
+Borneo has sometimes been called by the Malays Kalamantan.", which he traces back to the name of a type of mango (Mangifera), though he added that the name, meaning Isle of Mangoes, was little-known and not popular.
+A mango variety locally called klemantan is still widely found in rural Ketapang and surrounding areas of West Kalimantan.

 Another source states that it derives from the Sanskrit word kalamanthana, meaning "burning weather", possibly to describe the island's hot and humid tropical weather.
 In the Indianized Malay era the name Kalamanthana was derived from the Sanskrit terms kala (time or season) and manthana (churning, kindling, or creating fire by friction), which possibly describes the hot weather.

-Internationally, the island is known as Borneo, a name derived from European contact with the Brunei kingdom in the 16th century, during the Age of Exploration.
-On a map from around 1601, Brunei city is referred to as Borneo, and the whole island is also labelled Borneo.
-The name may derive from the Sanskrit word váruṇa (वरुण), meaning either "water" or Varuna, the Hindu god of rain and oceans.

-In 977, Chinese records began to use the term Bo-ni to refer to Borneo.
-In 1225, it was also mentioned by the Chinese official Chau Ju-Kua (趙汝适).
-The Javanese manuscript Nagarakretagama, written by Majapahit court poet Mpu Prapanca in 1365, mentions the island as Nusa Tanjungnagara, which means the "island of the Tanjungpura Kingdom".

-In Modern Chinese, the island is called 婆羅洲 (simp. 婆罗洲, Póluó Zhōu), the first two characters being phonetic and the third referring to a large landmass.